safouanmatmati/pommx/README.md

 # pommx
-A symfony bundle to extends the Pomm project with some Doctrine like functionnalities
+A symfony bundle to extends the Pomm project with some Doctrine like functionalities